dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Intellectual growth should commence at birth and cease only at death.
+  It occurred to me that there was no difference between men, in intelligence or race, so profound as the difference between the sick and the well.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1162 days)
+## 🌟 Experiences (1163 days)

 ### 🧮 Programming languages